Japan Inc sounds alarm on consumer spending

 Now, the world’s third-largest economy is at risk of falling into its fourth recession in the past five years as exports, factory output and consumer spending stumble.

-Abe had a bold agenda of ending deflation and knocking down the barriers to growth, but many economists say the requisite policies never really materialised.
+Abe had a bold agenda of ending deflation and knocking down the barriers to growth, but many economists say the requisite policies never really materialized.

 Now the retail sector is adapting to a return to more subdued household spending.

-“Some companies are starting to realise they’ve actually driven away some customers by raising retail prices,” said Norio Miyagawa, senior economist at Mizuho Securities.
+“Some companies are starting to realize they’ve actually driven away some customers by raising retail prices,” said Norio Miyagawa, senior economist at Mizuho Securities.